This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For children who are interested in notes and rhythm , singing while looking at sheet music is a great way to deepen their understanding of music.

-By preparing the sheet music for "Happy Hinamatsuri," the whole family can sing together and enjoy the traditional atmosphere of Hinamatsuri.
+By preparing "Happy Hinamatsuri" with sheet music, the whole family can sing along and enjoy the traditional atmosphere of Hinamatsuri.

-4. Children's songs for Hinamatsuri to be sung by parents and children!
+4. Children's songs for parents and children to sing together!
 Celebrate with the Hina dolls

 On Hinamatsuri, it is traditional to display Hina dolls and enjoy the beautiful decorations with the whole family.

-Especially in households with girls, mothers and grandmothers take the lead in carefully arranging the dolls one by one and preparing for the festival.
+In households with girls in particular, mothers and grandmothers take the lead in carefully arranging the dolls one by one and preparing for the festival.

-By singing "Happy Hinamatsuri" during this time, the scene of parents and children enjoying Hinamatsuri together is created.
+By singing "Happy Hinamatsuri" in the process, the scene of parents and children enjoying Hinamatsuri together is unfolding.

-Hina dolls are made up of figures such as the "O-Dairi-sama" and "O-Hina-sama," which symbolize the Emperor and Empress, as well as five musicians, and by displaying these and singing, children can naturally learn the meaning of the tradition .
+Hina dolls are made up of figures such as the Emperor and Empress, represented by the "O-Dairi-sama" and "Ohina-sama," as well as five musicians.
+By displaying these and singing, children can naturally learn the meaning of tradition .

-Also, parents can talk to their children about what the dolls symbolize, helping them become more familiar with the culture and history of Hinamatsuri.
+Also, parents can talk to their children and ask them, "What does this doll symbolize?"
+This will help them become more familiar with the culture and history of Hinamatsuri.

-This event also provides a great opportunity for the whole family to spend time together.
+This event is also a great opportunity for the whole family to spend time together.

-In particular, by singing songs together as parents and children decorate the dolls , children can experience the joy of the festival while also inheriting Japanese traditions.
+In particular, by singing songs together as parents decorate the Hina dolls , children can experience the joy of the festival while also inheriting Japanese traditions.

-Singing "Happy Hinamatsuri" in front of the Hina dolls will create a memorable Hinamatsuri for your children and deepen the bonds between family members.
+Singing "Ureshii Hinamatsuri" in front of the Hina dolls will create a memorable Hinamatsuri for children and deepen family bonds.

-5. Popular Hinamatsuri songs in kindergartens!
-Songs to learn about culture
+5. Popular Hinamatsuri song in kindergarten!
+A song to learn about culture

-Hinamatsuri is one of the events that children look forward to in kindergartens and nursery schools.
+Hinamatsuri is one of the events that children look forward to at kindergartens and nursery schools.

-In particular, children's songs such as "Ureshii Hina Matsuri" are widely loved as classic songs that children naturally hum along to.
+In particular, nursery rhymes such as "Ureshii Hinamatsuri" are widely loved as classic songs that children naturally hum along to.

 Through this song, young children can learn about the culture and traditions of Hinamatsuri in a fun way.

-The lyrics contain symbols of traditional Japanese families and events that are easy for children to understand, making them extremely useful in kindergarten education.
+The lyrics depict traditional Japanese family images and symbols of ceremonies , and are written in a way that is easy for children to understand, making them extremely useful for kindergarten education.

-During this time, teachers are working to help children become familiar with Japanese culture by incorporating not only "Ureshii Hina Matsuri" but also other spring nursery rhymes.
+During this time, teachers are trying to help children become familiar with Japanese culture by incorporating not only "Ureshii Hinamatsuri" but also other spring nursery rhymes.

-For example, songs celebrating the arrival of spring, such as "Sakura Sakura" and "Haru yo Koi," are often sung together.
+For example, songs celebrating the arrival of spring, such as "Sakura Sakura" and "Haru yo Koi" (Come Spring), are often sung together.

-Singing helps develop a sense of rhythm and teamwork, while at the same time providing an opportunity to experience a traditional Japanese event , which makes it a major educational experience.
+Singing helps develop a sense of rhythm and cooperation, while also allowing children to experience traditional Japanese events , which is a major educational benefit.

 Songs are also a powerful tool for teaching the cultural background of Hinamatsuri.

-By explaining the meaning behind the lyrics and the cultural background , children will naturally come to accept the history and gain a deeper understanding of traditional events.
+By explaining the meaning behind the lyrics and the cultural background , children will naturally come to accept the history and traditional events more deeply.

 Through Hinamatsuri songs, children can learn about the charm of Japanese events that celebrate family ties and the arrival of spring.